-Running a pure-ftpd server is easy: it runs all by itself once you have installed it.
+Running a pure-ftpd server is easy; it runs all by itself once you have installed it.
 By default, it uses PAM authentication to give authenticated users FTP access to your server.
 It has a few settings that you can change, though.

-The first part of the pure-ftpd configuration is in the startup file in /etc/default/pure-ftpd-common.
+The first part of the pure-ftpd configuration is in the startup file in /etc/default/ pure-ftpd-common.
 In this script, you'll find a few parameters, which are explained in Table 11-2.

 Parameter Use STANDALONE_OR_INETD This parameter determines how you want to run the pure-ftpd process.
 It runs as a stand-alone process by default, but you can also run it from (x)inetd.
 For fast response, it's better to run it as a stand-alone process.
 VIRTUALCHROOT To secure the pure-ftpd server, you can start the process in a chroot jail, which means that the process is restricted to the contents of one directory instead of the complete file system of your server.
 By default, the pure-ftpd process runs without chroot restrictions.
 If you enable chroot restrictions by setting this parameter to true, all users who access the FTP process will see only their home directories.
+UPLOADSCRIPT When uploading files, you can determine how the uploading should take place by creating an upload script.
+For more information on how to format such a script, consult the man page for pure-uploadscript(8).
+UPLOADUID, UPLOADGID If you want to use an upload script, these parameters set the UID and GID that are used when running this script.